raphael-group/decifer/README.md

 ### Manual installation

-DeCiFer can also be installed in a conda envirnoment directly from this repo.
-Thus, the following one-time commands are sufficient to fully install DeCiFer within a virtual conda envirnoment called `decifer` from this Git repo:
+DeCiFer can also be installed in a conda environment directly from this repo.
+Thus, the following one-time commands are sufficient to fully install DeCiFer within a virtual conda environment called `decifer` from this Git repo:

 ```shell
 git clone https://github.com/raphael-group/decifer.git && cd decifer/